 5. Dad did not shy away from sitting my sister and I down for a little sex talk.
 He did it a few times and we shut him down each time.
 It was the funniest scene in the world.
 I can never forget our expressions the first time he tried, we shut it down in the first few minutes and I think he was glad we did, because he was uncomfortable.
 You can't blame him, my breasts grew out way to early.
 Uncomfortable poor father of two beautiful girls

 4. Dad chose his family over money and status.
-I remember when we were younger and he was transferred by his job to a different location in a dangerous part of the country.
+I remember when we were younger and he was transferred by his job to a branch in a different part of the country.
 My mom was out of the country for a while.
 I watched him struggle over moving to an awesome job with a GOOD raise to choosing to stay with us.
 My dad chose us.
 I will never forget that sacrifice, because it was a huge one.
 My siblings and I in our hearts did not mind him going. because it meant more freedom for us (at least, I was thinking it).
 However, I knew all along that he would choose us.
 Looking back, he made a sacrifice that I believe he is still paying for, but he made the right choice.

 3. When I was a little girl, one of our neighbors fondled me.
 I told my friends that we needed to avoid him, my friends told a guy who had a crush on me, he told my sister and my sister told my dad.
 Daddy marched across the street to confront the jerk.
 I'm still not sure how I feel about him confronting the guy even many many years after, because I had to endure the stares, the scoffs, the "she asked for it" and the "she is probably lying" that some people throw at me after that.
 (I believe that is one experience that taught me not to care about what people think about me) However, I love him. because I know it took all in him not to kill the man.
 It was also the first time I saw my dad cry.